mikehosmar/syncstart/README.rst

 - show diagrams to allow MANUAL correction using ZOOM or optionally suppress that
 - print result

+MANUAL correction with ZOOM:

+- at the checkbox on the top right check or uncheck to make the statement true
+- turn on ZOOM with the magnifying glass on the bottom left
+- draw a rectangle that stretches between two X that should coincide (Y is not relevant but don't make it 0)
+- read the final correction from the top right or in the final output

 Requirements:

 - ffmpeg and ffprobe installed